-Mayorkas orders ICE to stop worksite raids, in latest limits on immigration enforcement
+Mayorkas orders ICE to stop worksite raids in latest limits on immigration enforcement

-Worksite raids became a more regular occurrence during the Trump administration
+Worksite raids became more regular occurrence during Trump administration

-Homeland Security Secretary Alejandro Mayorkas on Tuesday ordered Immigration and Customs Enforcement (ICE) to immediately stop any mass worksite deportation raids, in what is the latest limit placed on ICE's deportation powers.
+Homeland Security Secretary Alejandro Mayorkas on Tuesday ordered Immigration and Customs Enforcement (ICE) to immediately stop any mass worksite deportation raids in what is the latest limit placed on ICE's deportation powers.

 "The deployment of mass worksite operations, sometimes resulting in the simultaneous arrest of hundreds of workers, was not focused on the most pernicious aspect of our country’s unauthorized employment challenge: exploitative employers," Mayorkas said in a memo to acting ICE Director Tae Johnson.